AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 <p>
 <small>
 <b class="note-header">What About Server-Side Generation?</b>
   One thing we aren't talking about here is SSG (Server-Side Generation).
 That means pre-generating the HTML while <em>building</em> the app (that is, preparing it for deployment).
-You can do this for both client and server components.<br /><br />SSG would have the same definition as SSR in our dictionary entry.
+You can do this for both Client and Server Components.<br /><br />SSG would have the same definition as SSR in our dictionary entry.
 Differentiating SSG and SSR doesn't help us much in this post, so I won't talk about it much, but it is supported.
 </small>
 </p>